Frederick William II of Prussia: Mysticism

-It is worth mentioning another distinctly characteristic inclination of Frederick William II, namely, occultism.
+Frederick William II was inclined towards occultism.
 At the end of the 18th century, the circles of the bourgeoisie and the nobility, unsettled by the Enlightenment, were in search of mystical Christian experiences.
 Since the official church could not alleviate this uncertainty, they turned to various religious orders, including the Rosicrucians.
 During this time, the Rosicrucians believed they were chosen by God to free people's souls from sin, lust, and pride.

 Deeply religious Crown Prince Frederick William was enthused by these ideals and joined the Order in 1781.
 Two of the leading representatives of the order, Johann Christoph von Wöllner and Johann Rudolf von Bischoffwerder, managed to convince the crown prince of their teachings.
 By highlighting the supposed godlessness of his previous lifestyle, which had been unconcerned with matters of sexuality, they saw the opportunity to displace his most significant competitor, Frederick William's Mistress, Wilhelmine Enke.
 In reality, Frederick William gave up his sexual relationship with the future countess but remained closely connected to her in a friendly manner.